carlengsksks/MexE402_Finals_Bool-Datinguinoo/README.md

 ### III.
 Project Methods
 Here are the step-by-step process to achieve our goal:

-Video Preprocessing: Enhancing visual features in video frames.
-Detection: Using YOLO for ball localization in each frame.
-Tracking: Applying algorithms to ensure continuous ball tracking despite occlusions and rapid motion.

 ### 1. Import all necessary libraries

 ```python